The napari hub is transitioning to a community-run implementation due to launch in June 2025.

 License BSD-3 PyPI Python Version tests napari hub

-The napari-tmidas plugin consists of a growing collection of pipelines for fast batch processing of microscopy images.
+The napari-tmidas plugin consists of a growing collection of pipelines for fast batch processing of confocal and whole slide microscopy images of biological tissues.
 This is a WIP and based on the CLI version of T-MIDAS.

 Installation